-It is very important that the Printer's specified voltage value (230V, +/- 10%) corresponds with the local mains power supply available.
+It is very important that the Printer's specified voltage requirement (230 V, +/-10%) corresponds with the local power supply available.

 If the plug on the mains power cable is to be replaced, note that the yellow/green wire is the grounding (earthing) wire.